ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 16. **pkb**: Base dissociation constants of compound (see below for description of format)
 17. **abstract_compound**: Not sure of definition or "null" if not specified (currently all compounds are set to null)
 18. **comprised_of**: Not sure of definition or "null" if not specified (currently all compounds are set to null)
-19. **aliases**: Alternative names of compound or "null" if not specified (currently all compounds are set to null)
+19. **aliases**: List of alternative names of compound separated by semicolon or "null" if not specified (see below for description of format)

 ### Format of pka and pkb
 The pka and pkb fields are in this format:

     atoms:value